Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

   - **? icon**: click to reveal inline tooltips explaining each control parameter.

 - Quick Walkthrough
   - Type a query.
 Optionally enable **Exact Search** to prioritize accuracy and **Diverse Search** to prioritize diversity.
-Then press "Enter" or click the arrow icon to search.
+Then press "Enter" or click the arrow icon to search with either IVF_PQ ANN or DiskANN backend.
   - After results are shown, click the expand/collapse button to control the displayed chunk.
 Users can also vote **YES/NO** on the relevance of each result.